whitelunarium/pages_fork/hacks/plagiarism/C4-application_avoidance.md

 ---
 layout: post
-title: Correct Errors Workshop
+title: Plagiarism Avoidance Workshop
-description: A tool to assist students in building an APA reference.
+description: A tool to assist students in building an APA reference in citations using AI.
 author: John Mortensen
-permalink: /plagiarism/3
+permalink: /plagiarism/4
 breadcrumb: True
 ---